nojb/staged-ocs/README.md

 where the second argument is a continuation to pass the result to.

-The thread type is used during evaluation for storing the current frame and display for local variables, the input/output ports and the current dynamic extent.
+The `thread` type is used at run-time for storing the current input/output ports and the current dynamic extent.
 It does not represent a thread in the concurrent sense, but rather the evaluation state, and is copied and changed rather than modified in place.
-The initial thread to be passed to the evaluator can be created using `Ocs_top.make_thread : unit -> thread`.
+The initial thread can be created using `Ocs_top.make_thread : unit -> thread`.

 ## Continuations and I/O